Open-EO/openeo-python-client/docs/auth.rst

 *   OpenID Connect (recommended, but not always straightforward to use)
 *   Basic HTTP Authentication (not recommended, but practically easier in some situations)

-To illustrate how to authenticate with the openEO Python client, we start form a backend connection::
+To illustrate how to authenticate with the openEO Python client library, we start form a backend connection::

     import openeo